manuGil/online-core/docs/source/systems-model.rst

 Task 1
    The table below contains a few examples of *interactions*.
-Identify such interactions result in positive or negative feedback.
+Identify if such interactions result in *positive* or *negative* feedback.

    +--------------------------------------------------------------------+---------------------+
    | Example                                                            |  Type of Feedback   |